barbosagabriel/game-of-questions/README.md

 Requirements
 - [Node.js](https://nodejs.org/)

+1. Rename the `.envexample` file to `.env`
-Install the dependencies and start the server.
+2. Install the dependencies and start the server

 ```sh
 $ cd game-of-questions